Caring about animal welfare

-Animal skins sold at JYSK come from slaughtered animals – that means that the animals were supposed to be slaughtered anyway.
-The animal is thus not killed solely for the skin.
-The tanning of the skins takes place without use of harmful substances.
+JYSK also has a small selection of animal skins in assortment as well as a limited number of products containing wool.
+Animal skins sold at JYSK come from slaughtered animals – meaning that the animals were supposed to be slaughtered anyway.
+The animal is thus not raised or killed solely for the skin.

 JYSK does not under any circumstances accept mulesing of sheep.
 This is specifically pointed out in our Supplier Code of Conduct, which all suppliers are obliged to comply with.